kaitbr0/kaitbr0/README.md

 # Hi, I'm Kait! :alien:

 I'm a software engineer from New York.
 I'm currently working on <b>class pet</b>, an app leveraging react, express, and microsoft azure, to help students with autism succeed in a remote learning environment.
+Available for hire.

 ## Skills :computer: :iphone: